scrameri/CaptureAl/paper/SubfamilySet.md

 ### Step 2: Sequence assembly
 We extracted read pairs from quality-filtered and quality-trimmed reads located in the `$trimmed` directory (`-d` option).
 The `-s` and `-l` parameters are used to pass the list of samples and loci (target regions) to be processed in parallel, respectively.
-This step was carried out on a local scratch (`$extractedreads` directory) using 20 parallel threads (`-t` option).
+This step was carried out on a local scratch (`$scratch` directory) using 20 parallel threads (`-t` option) and produced the `$extractedreads` directory.
 At least one of the two reads per extracted read pair mapped to a retained target region with a minimum mapping quality of 10 (`-Q` option):

 ```
 s=coverage_stats-taxa-0.2.txt
 l=coverage_stats-regions-0.2-0.3-1-6-1000-0-0.3.txt

-cd $extractedreads
+cd $scratch

-extract.readpairs.sh -s $s -l $l -d trimmed -m mapped -Q 10 -t 20
+extract.readpairs.sh -s $s -l $l -d $trimmed -m $mapped -Q 10 -t 20
 ```

-We assembled the extracted reads located in the `extractedreads` directory (`-r` option) into consensus contigs (contigs hereafter) separately for each sample and retained region using DIPSPADES (SPADES version 3.6.0) in `assembly-only` and `careful` mode, with an automatic coverage cutoff.
+We assembled the extracted reads located in the `$extractedreads` directory (`-r` option) into consensus contigs (contigs hereafter) separately for each sample and retained region using DIPSPADES (SPADES version 3.6.0) in `assembly-only` and `careful` mode, with an automatic coverage cutoff.
 This step was carried out on a local scratch (`$assemblies` directory) using 20 parallel threads (`-t` option):

 ```
 run.dipspades.sh -s $s -r $extractedreads -t 20